nais/doc/docs/vulnerabilities/README.md

 ## Acknowledge vulnerabilities

-NAIS continuously monitors deployed container images in the cluster.
+Nais continuously monitors deployed container images in the cluster.
-When a new image is detected, NAIS automatically uploads its [SBOM][SBOM] to [DependencyTrack][Insights] for vulnerability analysis.
+When a new image is detected, Nais automatically uploads its [SBOM][SBOM] to [Dependency-track][Insights] for vulnerability analysis.

-The results of the DependencyTrack analysis, including vulnerability insights, can then be viewed in the NAIS Console.
+The results of the Dependency-track analysis, including vulnerability insights, can then be viewed in the Nais Console.
-The [NAIS Console][Insights] provides a platform for viewing and managing vulnerabilities at the team level.
+The [Nais Console][Insights] provides a platform for viewing and managing vulnerabilities at the team level.

 [Attestation]: attestation/README.md
 [Insights]: insights/README.md